Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

-We consider in this paper that each subsidiary is exposed to some external credit risk, which can lead to the direct termination of business at some future time.
-One typical example of such default risk may occur when a large proportion of reserves investment by all subsidiaries consists of credit assets.
-The random default events from these financial assets may lead to the domino bankruptcy of many subsidiaries.
-To model these possible default jumps that are independent of insurance claims, we choose the so-called default indicator process that is described by a N-dimensional $\mathbb{F}$-adapted process $\mathbf{Z}(t)=(Z_1(t),\ldots, Z_N(t))$ taking values on $\{0,1\}^N$.
-The process $\mathbf{Z}(t)$ is assumed to be independent to all Brownian motion $W_i(t)$, $i=1,\ldots,N$.
-For each $i$, $Z_i(t)=1$ indicates that the default event corresponding to the $i$-th subsidiary has happened up to time $t$, while $Z_i(t)=0$ indicates that the $i$-th subsidiary is still alive at time $t$.
-For each $i=1,\ldots, N$, the default time $\sigma_i$ for the $i$-th subsidiary is given by
+We consider in this paper that each subsidiary allocates a large proportion of its net-reserves in some credit assets.
+Each subsidiary is exposed to some external credit risk in the financial market, and a wave of defaults in these credit assets may lead to large loss of net-reserves in all subsidiaries.
+One example is the collapse of AIG, which is exposed to substantial credit risk in its balance sheet in the 2008 financial crisis.
+To make our multi-dimensional dividend control problem tractable and facilitate the backward induction method, we consider the extreme case in the present paper that the external default will terminate the operation of the subsidiary and no salvage value can be paid as dividend at the moment of default.
+To model these extreme and irreparable default events, we choose the so-called default indicator process that is described by an N-dimensional $\mathbb{F}$-adapted process $\mathbf{Z}(t)=(Z_1(t),\ldots, Z_N(t))$ taking values on $\{0,1\}^N$.
+For each $i$, $Z_i(t)=1$ indicates that the $i$-th subsidiary has defaulted up to time $t$, while $Z_i(t)=0$ indicates that the $i$-th subsidiary is still alive at time $t$.
+The process $\mathbf{Z}(t)$ is assumed to be independent of all Brownian motions $W_i(t)$, $i=1,\ldots,N$, to reflect that these external default events stem from the credit assets and they do not depend on the claims of each subsidiary's insurance products.